You can damage your English by writing and speaking

 - Correcting mistakes requires not only great English skills.
 To correct someone, you have to pay attention to what he says or writes.
 If something is wrong, you have to think of a better way to say it.
 Correction takes time and effort.
 And people are lazy and don’t have the time to fix someone else’s sentences.
 It’s much easier to ignore the mistakes and keep the conversation going.

 - It’s always stressful to tell someone that they made a mistake.
 Many native speakers will be afraid of an awkward social situation and when you make a mistake, they will pretend that nothing has happened.
-Some of them will even think they are being polite.

 Solution: Stop making mistakes!